Decitabine and Cedazuridine (Inqovi®)

-Decitabine kills abnormal cells in the bone marrow by inhibiting a process called DNA methylation, which is essential for cell reproduction.
+Decitabine kills cancer cells in the bone marrow by inhibiting a process called DNA methylation, which is needed for cell reproduction.
 Because the abnormal cells cannot divide and grow, they die.

 Cedazuridine is a cytidine deaminase inhibitor that can prevent the breakdown of cytidine enzymes.
 When given in combination with decitabine, it stabilizes the enzymes in the GI system, allowing for decitabine to be given orally, rather than intravenously (by vein).

 is a tablet taken by mouth on an empty stomach, at least 2 hours before or after eating a meal or snack.
 Take the tablet whole at the same time every day.
 Do not break, crush, or chew it.
 If you miss a dose, take your dose as soon as possible if it is within 12 hours of your usual time.
 If you miss a dose by more than 12 hours, don’t take an additional dose to make up for the missed dose.
 Go back to your normal schedule the following day and contact your medical team to make them aware.
 If you vomit after taking this medication, do not take an extra dose.
 Take your next dose as scheduled.

 Make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.